Yoyomanzoor/hypr-dotfiles/README.md

 chsh -s /usr/bin/fish
 ```

-Install AGS from source, AUR is not up to date
+Install `ags` from source, AUR is not up to date

 ```bash
 cd ~/Downloads   # Let's not trash your home folder